The Lady of the Camellias: Opera

 The success of the play inspired Giuseppe Verdi to put the story to music.
 His work became the opera La traviata, set to an Italian libretto by Francesco Maria Piave.
 On March 6, 1853, La traviata opened in Venice, Italy at the La Fenice opera house.
 The female protagonist, Marguerite Gautier, is renamed Violetta Valéry, and the male protagonist, Armand Duval, is renamed Alfredo Germont.

+Film

-FilmLa Dame aux Camélias has been adapted for some 20 different motion pictures in numerous countries and in a wide variety of languages.
+La Dame aux Camélias has been adapted for some 20 different motion pictures in numerous countries and in a wide variety of languages.
 The role of Marguerite Gautier has been played on screen by Sarah Bernhardt, María Félix, Clara Kimball Young, Theda Bara, Yvonne Printemps, Alla Nazimova, Greta Garbo, Micheline Presle, Francesca Bertini, Isabelle Huppert, and others.

 Films entitled Camille

 There have been at least nine adaptations of La Dame aux Camélias entitled Camille.